maxperiod/aiongrindmeter2/README.md

 * Item Consumption
  * List of items consumed
  * Items consumed per hour, by item name
 * Items acquired from container openings
+ * Items acquired from different containers are listed separately
 * Player kills
  * Number of kills, deaths, and assists in PvP
  * List of players killed (you made last hit) or assisted (you dealt damage to a dead enemy player within 20 seconds)